gwuah/Kreeboard/README.md

  ### Chrome Store

-<a href=""> Click here to install from chrome store :relieved: </a>
+<a href=""> Click here to install from chrome store :wink: </a>

 # Contribution :nerd_face:

  All contributions are welcomed through pull requests.

 # Credit :pray: